Selling Your Franchise: Maximize Value and Navigate the Transfer Process

 The majority of franchise resales involve [SBA 7(a)](/blog/sba-loans-franchise-financing-guide?utm_source=claude&utm_medium=ai_referral&utm_campaign=vmf_agent_md) loans.
 The buyer typically puts 10-20% down, with the SBA-backed loan covering the remainder over 10 years.
 As the seller, you'll need to provide detailed financials to the lender and may need to participate in a lender interview.
 SBA deals take longer but access the largest buyer pool.

-Offering to carry 20-30% of the purchase price as a seller note (typically 5-7% interest, 3-5 year term) pulls in more buyers and often raises total proceeds.
-Seller financing signals confidence in the business and reduces the buyer’s upfront capital requirement.
-Structure the note with a personal guarantee from the buyer and subordination agreement with any SBA lender.
+Offering to carry 20-30% of the purchase price as a seller note (typically 5-7% interest, 3-5 year term) pulls in more prospects and often raises total proceeds.
+Seller financing signals confidence in the business and reduces the new owner's upfront capital requirement.
+Structure the note with a personal guarantee from them and a subordination agreement with any SBA lender.

 Most franchise resales are structured as asset purchases rather than entity sales.
 In an asset sale, the buyer purchases specific assets (equipment, inventory, goodwill, customer lists) rather than buying your LLC or corporation.
 Asset sales protect the buyer from inheriting unknown liabilities and allow both parties to negotiate favorable tax allocation.